Tutankhamun95/Laravel-MultiAUTH/readme.md

 Hello,

-To Register, go to Register and Register as a user.
+To Register, go to Register and Register as a student.

 To Login as a Student, you can register first or login using the credentials below.